neels14/SoccerAnalyticsPlatform/README.md

 ## Setup

-1. Clone the repository, and cd into the cloned directory
+1. Clone the repository, and ```cd``` into the cloned directory

-2. Run command: "docker-compose up" - this step spins up a MySQL database in a docker container
+2. In a new terminal: ```docker-compose up``` - this step spins up a MySQL database in a docker container

 Note: you must have Docker Desktop setup on your local machine in order to run the second step.
 If not, download it from the Docker website.

-4. In another terminal, run command: "go run main.go" - runs the backend code to connect to the MySQL database and run sample queries.
+4. In another terminal window, run command: ```go run main.go``` - runs the backend code to connect to the MySQL database and run sample queries.

 ### Sample Queries